Hughes-Genome-Group/deepC/legacy_version_tf1.8/README.md

 ### Note

-If help messages for command line arguments don't display, please, for now, have a look at the script.
-I will switch tf.app.flags for argparse in the future.
+If help messages for command line arguments don't display, please have a look at the script.